 Christian played Suzuki violin as a child, and was an enthusiastic choral singer until eighteen.
 Then he started listening to more instrumental and improvised music, and after hearing Bela Fleck And The Flecktone’s album “Live Art,” decided to pick up an instrument: saxophone, mandolin, or guitar.
 Christian says “mandolin won out because it was cheaper than a horn, it felt more accessible, and I figured there were enough guitar players already.”

-In addition to his role in The Big North Duo, Christian is a full time parent to a young daughter, plays with other bands in the Portland area, and is the Musical Director of the Oregon Mandolin Orchestra.
+In addition to his role in The Big North Duo, Christian is a full time parent, plays with other bands in the Portland area, and has been the Musical Director of the Oregon Mandolin Orchestra since 2017.

 Growing up on the banks of the mighty Hudson River and starting out on electric bass a long time ago, Paul never thought of playing the upright bass in band as eclectic or unique as The Big North Duo.
 Or, for that matter, even learning to play the upright bass.